ianjohngraham/ianjohngraham.github.io/_posts/publish/2018-10-15-whats-new-in-sitecore-91.md

 <h2>Identity Server</h2>
 In Sitecore 9.1 authentication has had a major refactor.
-ASP.NET membership is legacy these days and Microsoft have introduced ASP.NET Identity so it makes sense that Sitecore should get up to date on this.
+ASP.NET membership is legacy these days and Microsoft have introduced ASP.NET Identity, so it makes sense that Sitecore should get up to date on this.
-Also the ASP.NET Membership system is directly coupled to the CMS part of Sitecore and as the architecture expands it makes sense to decouple authentication to it's own centralised service.
+Also the ASP.NET Membership system is directly coupled to the CMS part of Sitecore, which is not good long term as the architecture expands.

 All authentication in Sitecore 9.1 is handled by a separate standalone .NET Core application.
 The .NET core app is based on the <a href="http://docs.identityserver.io/en/release/" target="_new">IdentityServer4</a> framework and supports Single Sign-On with OpenID.